Least Restrictive Environment (LRE)

 Placement decisions are the responsibility of the IEP committee and must take into consideration the educational needs of both the student with disabilities and those of other students in the classroom.
 Provisions in the 1997 revisions to IDEA also place particular emphasis on the consideration of general education curriculum and class placement by the IEP committee when planning appropriate goals and objectives for the student with disabilities.
 The parents are an integral part of this decision and their input regarding the student's social, emotional, self-help, and academic competencies is extremely important in planning the appropriate placement.

 The IEP committee is charged with ensuring that the educational placement of a child with a disability is determined at least annually, based on their IEP, and is as close as possible to the child's home.
 When that is not possible, due to the severity of the student's needs, options other than school-based classes also exist in the Newport News Public Schools.
 Some are private services provided for in the Tidewater area, while others are public regional partnerships, shared by other school divisions and overseen by the Virginia Department of Education.
-All of these off-campus options are included in public day programs, private day programs, and vocational programs.
+The off-campus regional and area programs include:

 Often students with disabilities can be educated effectively in the general education classroom with their age-appropriate non-disabled peers.
 This decision is the responsibility of the IEP committee and when considering general education class placement, should always include a general education teacher.
 The 1997 revisions to the IDEA specifically address the need for consideration of the general education curriculum and class placement during the development of the IEP.

 Students who are functioning near or at grade level in specific skill/subject areas should be considered for general education classroom placement, but only with appropriate supports.
 Appropriate supports may include:

 - Enhanced student access to information or modes of feedback

 - Additional personnel support such as consultation or collaborative teaching with special education teacher